 S3-Compatible Storage

-Practical storage setup for Bunship: exact env values, R2-first setup, and production validation steps.
+Practical storage setup for Bunship: exact env values, R2-first setup, per-user provider routing, and production validation steps.

 If storage is wrong, Bunship will fail in visible places: avatar upload, CMS cover upload, and AI output URLs.